 If you’re looking for laid back… head to Trillium.
 A brewery with an indoor/outdoor space.

 If it’s nice weather… head to Envoy.
 Arguably Boston’s best rooftop bar giving you views of the city.

 One of Boston’s most famous neighborhoods, thanks to the Boston Redsox, is Fenway.
 Here is where the baseball stadium stands, surrounded by loads of bars and restaurants.
-With sports bars lining Landowne Street, Fenway draws a younger crowd and is always packed.
-If you’re in town when the Redsox play try to catch a game at this iconic field!
+With sports bars lining Lansdowne Street, Fenway draws a younger crowd and is always packed.
+If you’re in town when the Redsox play tries to catch a game at this iconic field!

 • If you’re looking to eat out while exploring Fenway, try Hojoko for an Asian fusion experience •

 SATURDAY – Depart Boston, Arrive in Provincetown, MA